Mervyn Haisman Interview

 That came directly from Dougie.
-As Henry and I came from a theatre background, we were both used to, not only acing, and directing, but to designing as well.
+As Henry and I came from a theatre background, we were both used to, not only acting, and directing, but to designing as well.
 So for the first story we actually submitted our own designs as to what we wanted the Yeti to look like.
-We had originally devised a creature that was very soft and cuddly, so that its ferocity took you completely by surprise.
+We had originally devised a creature that was very soft and cuddly, so its ferocity took you completely by surprise.
 Dougie saw it in a different light, and fair enough he was directing, and he wanted more menace.
 Also one had to keep in mind that the creature was specifically designed to work in an underground environment, so it needed these luminous, headlight eyes.

 How did the setting for this story come about?